During this health crisis, Okotoks Transit is operating as usual: Monday-Saturday, 6:00am-11:30pm.

 For children 40 lbs (18 kg) or less and under 6 years of age, the following applies:

-Children 40 lb (18kg) and under 6 years of age require a car seat.
-On a trial basis, one fully-adjustable car seat is provided on each transit vehicle.
+One fully-adjustable car seat is provided on each transit vehicle.
 The car seat must be booked in addition to booking the child’s ride.
 If a car seat is unavailable, that will be indicated at the time of booking.
 In this case, the parent/guardian is responsible for bringing their own appropriate car seat with the seat belt locking clip (see image below).

 In either instance, it is the parent/guardian’s responsibility to ensure the following: